Department of Management Science and Statistics

 Advancement to Candidacy

 Advancement to candidacy requires a student to complete University and Applied Statistics program requirements.
-After completing the required coursework, all candidates for the Ph.D. degree must pass written qualifying examinations and oral defense of dissertation proposal before being admitted to candidacy for the degree.
+After completing the required coursework, all candidates for the Ph.D. degree must pass written qualifying examinations and oral defense of the dissertation proposal before being admitted to candidacy for the degree.
 Unless otherwise approved by the Ph.D.
 Program Committee, all students should take both parts of the written qualifying examination by the end of the Summer term of their first or second year in the program.
-If a student does not pass one part of the exam, they would have to retake the same part of the exam in the immediate next Summer term.
+Students who do not pass one part of the exam will have to retake the same part of the exam in the immediate next Summer term.
 The written examinations are administered by the graduate committee members and are scheduled once a year during the Summer term.
 Those who do not pass the qualifying examination may not continue in the Doctoral Program but may qualify for the M.S. degree.
 The oral proposal defense is administered at the discretion of the student’s Dissertation Committee.
 It serves as a hearing for the student’s dissertation proposal.
 Students will be provided no more than two attempts to pass the written qualifying examination and two attempts to pass the oral proposal defense examination.
-The majority approval of the dissertation examination committee is required to pass the oral proposal defense.
+A majority approval of the dissertation examination committee is required to pass the oral proposal defense.
 Results of the written and oral qualifying examinations must be reported to the Dean of the Graduate School.

 Dissertation